vinifraga/gostack8/react/modulo04/README.md

 # Módulo 4 Introdução ao React

-Código desenvolvido a partir do módulo 4 do conteúdo de React do GoStack 8 da Rocketseat.
+Código desenvolvido a partir do módulo 4 do conteúdo de ReactJS do GoStack 8 da Rocketseat.

 ## Resumo